 I'm a journalist covering climate change, easily the world's most important issue.
-I currently work at Earther, a Gizmodo Media site, where I'm a senior reporter.
+I currently work at Earther, a G/O Media site, where I’m the managing editor.

 Climate change touches everything, which means I cast a wide net.
 I've covered everything from extreme weather to politics to art to science to—most importantly—solutions.
 I’ve also manage to squeeze in some stories on conservation and Flat Earthers because why not.

 I spent four years at Climate Central working as a newsroom Ben Zobrist.
 In addition to writing, I helped bring WXshift, a daily weather site with a side of climate, into existence.
 I also managed our social media and daily website operations, helped set strategic goals for the organization and whipped up the occasional GIF.

 I love writing about an issue that matters, though I do occasionally miss leading sleigh rides through a herd of elk followed by a few turns down Rendezvous Bowl.
 But living in New York with its 12,000 bodegas isn't so bad either.
 Having my wife and a hefty orange tabby named Gus here also helps.

 Check out my resume below or drop me a line.